albertattard/java-boot-camp/04 - Classes, Methods and Objects.md

 }
 ```

 The `Pet` class defines any pet.
-Following are some pet candidates
+Following are some implementation of `Pet`

 1. A dog that barks